nansencenter/geospaas-workshops/04_use_case.md

 ## Visualization in SEAScope

-Let us copy these folders to the `data/` directory of SEAScope and start SEAScope.
+Let us copy these folders and the `.ini` files which accompany them to the `data/` directory of SEAScope and start SEAScope.

-If you want to adjust the visualization parameters, you can modify the `config.ini` file in each collection directory.
+If you want to adjust the visualization parameters, you can modify the `.ini` file for each collection.
 The available parameters are described in the [SEAScope user manual](https://seascope.oceandatalab.com/docs/seascope_user_manual_20190703.pdf).